PM announces youth crime 'crackdown', says system needs 'shake-up'

 It comes after opposition attacks that have accused the Government of being soft on crime, with National and ACT beating the law and order drum ahead of the election.

-Hipkins said today's announcement was about "prevention, protection and accountability" whilst signalling it was only the "first tranche of changes" with more action come.
+Hipkins said Monday's announcement was about "prevention, protection and accountability" whilst signalling it was only the "first tranche of changes" with more action come.

 "There will be a sharper focus on consequences and greater accountability for offenders by tightening up gaps in the current law and we will also be reforming parts of the system as well," he said.